 Anzahl: 2 verfügbar

 Paperback.
 Zustand: new.
 Paperback.
 Daily headlines warn American workers that their retirement years may be far from golden.
 The main components of the retirement income systemSocial Security and employer-provided pensions and health insuranceare in decline while the amount of income needed for a comfortable retirement continues to rise.In Working Longer, Alicia Munnell and Steven Sass suggest a simple solution to this problem: postponing retirement by two to four years.
 By following their advice, the average worker retiring in 2030 can be as well off as today's retirees.
 Implementing this solution on a national scale, however, may not be simple.Working Longer investigates the prospects for moving the average retirement age from 63, the current figure, to 66.
 Munnell and Sass ask whether future generations will be healthy enough to work beyond the current retirement age and whether older men and women want to work.
 They examine companies' incentives to employ older works and ask what government can do to promote continued participation in the workforce.
 Finally, they consider the challenge of ensuring a secure retirement for low-wage workers and those who are unable to continue to work.The retirement system faces very real challenges.
 But together, workers, employers, and the government can keep this vital piece of the American dream alive.
 Daily headlines warn American workers that their retirement years may be far from golden.
 The main components of the retirement income system Social Security and employer-provided pensions and health insurance are in decline while the amount of income needed for a comfortable retirement continues to rise.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+This item is printed on demand.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Bestandsnummer des Verkäufers 9780815703112

 Anzahl: 1 verfügbar